 1. Check deadlines

-Please note that If you would like to be considered for a scholarship, the application deadline is 15 January.
-Bear in mind that we need all documentation before this deadline.
+If you would like to be considered for a scholarship, the application deadline is 15 January.
+Please bear in mind that we need all documentation before this deadline.

 2. Check entry requirements

 Admission to the Master’s programme is determined based on 3 aspects: